-->

 Ho ho ho!
 It’s the Holler-day season, and country music has gone Christmas crazy!

-We thought we’d take a look back through the years at all the moments when country singers have really jingled our bells.
+We thought we’d take a look back through the years at all the moments when country singers have really jingled our bells, from classic country artists like Johnny Cash and Alan Jackson to contemporary Christmas lovers like Megan Moroney and Riley Green.

-Over at Loretta’s, it’s her mum who’s taking care of the popcorn while her dad plays ‘Silent Night’ on the organ, as the family all gathers round to sing along.
+Over at Loretta’s, it’s her mum who’s taking care of the popcorn while her dad plays ‘Silent Night’ on the organ, as the family all gathers round to sing along with the title track to Loretta Lynn's 1966 Christmas album.

 There’s apples, nuts, candy and all the other little treats and traditions that make this time of year so special.
 They even find time to make temporary beds out of old wooden pallets for Aunt Annie Belle and Uncle Bill’s nine kids.

-Luckily for Pistol Annies, their Hell Of A Holiday album has been flying off the shelves this year.
-If they had to rely on their Christmas craft making skills and Etsy pages to put the turkey on the table, I think their families would be lucky to be licking a bucket of KFC between them.
+Luckily for Pistol Annies, their Hell Of A Holiday album has become a perennial Christmas favourite since it came out in 2021, because if they had to rely on their Christmas craft making skills and Etsy pages to put the turkey on the table, I think their families would be lucky to be licking a bucket of KFC between them.

 Perhaps next year they should make the Christmas decorations out of something other than shotgun shells.